autocore-ai/AutowareAuto/docs/usage/odd-demos/autonomous-valet-parking.md

     To interrupt the launched processes, hit `Ctrl c`.
 Turning the simulation off while building can save compute resources to accelerate the build.

-When following the steps above, one RViz window should pop up showing what the Autoware.Auto stack sees.
+When following the steps above, the RViz window should show what the Autoware.Auto stack sees.
 The system is initially not localized, and the car is tentatively placed at the origin of the map frame. **Terminal 2** displays output related to starting the stack similar to: